shivamtripathi8906/NetArt/README.md

 # NetArt
-NetArt Project internship for designing a page using React JS, CSS flexbox and mobile responsive
+NetArt Project internship for designing a page using React JS, CSS flexbox and mobile responsive.